alxcn/alejandro_ucan.github.io/content/about/header/index.md

 My current project is related to the study of complex projective structures on special manifolds, like links' complements or Deligne-Mostow lattices quotients and MCG in collaboration with Irene Pasquinelli and Elisha Falbel.

+I've been working on projects where we use Topological Data Analysis in divers dataset to understand their geometry and topology, and provide insights.

 Other of my interest are: programming, writing (with the blog i.rracionalx) and photography. :mx: